 Wondering if dental insurance is still worth it after retirement?

-When you retire, you might feel like your Canadian dental insurance policy is an expense you can no longer keep up with.
-Since you don’t have an income anymore, it’s tempting to cut corners anywhere you can.
+When you retire, you might feel like the dental portion of your insurance policy is an expense you can no longer keep up with.
+Since you don't have an income anymore, it's tempting to cut corners anywhere you can.
 But is dental insurance really something you should give up?

 How Canadian Dental Insurance Works